 Term insurance is a type of life insurance plan that provides pure protection and covers the risk of untimely death of the policyholder during the policy tenure.
 A term plan is one of the most affordable ways to insure your family’s financial future.
 With this form of life insurance, you get the highest life insurance coverage by paying the lowest premium amount.
 Not only it will make your family financially independent in your absence, but it will also help them fulfill their future financial liabilities such as your child’s higher education, etc.

 Why are Term Insurance plans known as the most affordable form of Life Insurance?

 - They are pure protection plans with no investment factor.

-- The insurance provider pays the benefit nominee only in case if the policyholder dies during the policy term.
+- The insurance provider pays the benefit to the nominee only in case of the policyholder's death during the policy term.

 - By purchasing term insurance online, you get to save a good amount of money on administration & other related charges.

 - You only have to pay a sum of 2-3% of your annual income to get a cover 20 times your annual income